-There is no time where encountering a scorpion face to face won’t be scary.
-These aggressive looking pests are undoubtedly dangerous, and the type of creature you should actively avoid.
-But what is the secret to keeping scorpions off your Phoenix property?
-Let’s start by talking about what you can expect from these invasive creatures.
+There is no time when encountering a scorpion face to face won’t be scary.
+These aggressive-looking pests are undoubtedly dangerous, and the type of creature you should try to actively avoid.
+But what is the secret to keeping Phoenix scorpions off your property?
+Let’s start by talking about what you can expect from these creatures.

 Common Area Scorpions

-When it comes to scorpions, Phoenix pulled the short straw.
-Phoenix is home to the Arizona bark scorpion, while other states only have mildly venomous scorpions that pose no serious risk to human health.
-This sometimes invasive pest is one of the only species in the states that has a lethal sting.
+When it comes to scorpions, Phoenix, unfortunately, pulled the short straw.
+Phoenix is home to the Arizona bark scorpion, while other states only have mildly venomous scorpions that pose no serious risk to humans.
+This pest is one of the only species in the states that has a potentially lethal sting.
 Other area scorpion species include the giant hairy scorpion, the striped tail scorpion, and the yellow ground scorpion, all of which are venomous but do not pose a severe threat.
-To identify one of these pests around your home here is a basic description of each:
+To identify which scorpion species is hanging around your home here is a basic description of each: